The-R4V3N/DataIntegrity-Security_Project/README.md

 ### Execute

+-**Using Makefile:**
+This project has a Makefile that can be used to build and run the project.
+To buiild and run the server execute `make server` in the root of the project.
+To run the client execute `make client` in the root of the project.
+Additionally, you can run `make clean` to remove all compiled files and cache files.
+You also have the option to use `make .PHONY` to run all the above commands in sequence.
+Starting with the server, then the client.

 -**Run the Server:**
 Execute `platformio run --target upload` to upload the compiled code to the Olimax ESP32-EVB board.

 -**Run the Client:**
 Execute `python3 -m client.src.client` in the root directory of the project to start the client application.

 ### Desktop Client and Server